NFL announces hosts for 2026 Super Bowl, 2025 Draft

 Reports surfaced last week that Levi’s Stadium, home to the San Francisco 49ers, would be selected to host Super Bowl LX.
 League officials confirmed the selection Monday.
 It will be the second Super Bowl held in the stadium – it served as the host of Super Bowl L in 2016 when the Denver Broncos beat the Carolina Panthers.

-Levi’s Stadium will have a busy 2026, as it was also serve as a World Cup host site when the global soccer tournament comes to the United States that summer.
+Levi’s Stadium will have a busy 2026, as it also served as a World Cup host site when the global soccer tournament comes to the United States that summer.

 The next two Super Bowls will be hosted in Las Vegas’ Allegiant Stadium and New Orleans’ Caesars Superdome.